 What if a field is required in JIRA but its mapped field in PPM request is not filled?

 It might happen that a field is required when creating a JIRA entity but the field is not mapped to a PPM request field, or its mapped PPM field is not filled.

 In this case, to avoid JIRA entity creation failure, PPM would give a default value to the required JIRA entity field when creating the entity.

-When you create a request of a request type that is mapped with a JIRA entity type, and set the request field Sync Flag to Yes, the value changes that happen in mapped fields are synced regularly between PPM and JIRA.
+When you create a request of a request type that is mapped with a JIRA entity type, and set the request field Sync Flag to Yes, the value changes that happen in mapped fields are synced between PPM and JIRA as follows: